smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

         None
     }
 }

+impl ProvideCredentials for CredentialsProviderChain {
+    // --snip--

+    fn fallback_on_interrupt(&self) -> future::FallbackOnInterrupt<'_> {
+        future::FallbackOnInterrupt::new(self.fallback_credentials())
+    }
+}
 ```
 `CredentialsProviderChain::fallback_on_interrupt` will invoke each provider's `fallback_on_interrupt` method until credentials are returned by one of them.
 It ensures that the updated code snippet for `LazyCredentialsCache` can return credentials from provider 2 in both `Case 1` and `Case 2`.
-Even if `timeout_future` wins the race, the execution subsequently calls `provider.fallback_on_interrupt()` to obtain fallback credentials from provider 2, assuming provider 2's `fallback_on_interrupt` is implemented to return fallback credentials accordingly.
+Even if `timeout_future` wins the race, the execution subsequently calls `provider.fallback_on_interrupt().await` to obtain fallback credentials from provider 2, assuming provider 2's `fallback_on_interrupt` is implemented to return fallback credentials accordingly.

 The downside of this simple approach is that the behavior is not clear if more than one credentials provider in the chain can return credentials from their `fallback_on_interrupt`.
 Note, however, that it is the exception rather than the norm for a provider's `fallback_on_interrupt` to return fallback credentials, at least at the time of writing (01/13/2023).
 The fact that it returns fallback credentials means that the provider successfully loaded credentials at least once, and it usually continues serving credentials on subsequent calls to `provide_credentials`.